dsestero/jboss/README.markdown

 * users belonging to jboss group gain specific sudoers permissions in order to start and stop jboss services, to su to jboss user, to use basic network debug tools like netstat and nmap, and to enable/disable/launch a single run of puppet agent;
 * if an IP address is specified to make the instance listening then a secondary network interface with the specified IP is configured and activated;
 * an alias for the specified IP is created in the /etc/hosts file as [instance_name]-[environment];
-* if the module backup_tar is installed and the class `backup_tar` is assigned to the node then the paths where the instance keep configurations and deployments are added to the backup configuration file;
+* if the module backup_tar is installed and the class `backup_tar` is assigned to the node then the paths where the instance keeps configurations and deployments are added to the backup configuration file;
 * a script to zip and delete old logs in `/var/jboss/server/[instance_name]` folder is installed in `/home/jboss/bin` and scheduled as a cron job of the jboss user;
 * a script to ease the management of JBoss services is installed in `/usr/local/bin`;
 * JBoss-4 and JBoss-5 instances will include the installation of Java-6 while